aliyun/terraform-provider-alicloud/website/docs/r/instance.html.markdown

 * `secondary_private_ip_address_count` - (Optional, Available in 1.145.0+) The number of private IP addresses to be automatically assigned from within the CIDR block of the vswitch. **NOTE:** To assign secondary private IP addresses, you must specify `secondary_private_ips` or `secondary_private_ip_address_count` but not both.
 * `deployment_set_id` - (Optional, Available in 1.149.0+) The ID of the deployment set to which to deploy the instance.
 * `operator_type` - (Optional, Available in 1.164.0+) The operation type.
 It is valid when `instance_charge_type` is `PrePaid`.
 Default value: `upgrade`.
 Valid values: `upgrade`, `downgrade`. **NOTE:**  When the new instance type specified by the `instance_type` parameter has lower specifications than the current instance type, you must set `operator_type` to `downgrade`.
+* `stopped_mode` - (Optional,Available in 1.170.0+ ) The stop mode of the pay-as-you-go instance.
+Valid values: `StopCharging`,`KeepCharging`.
+Default value: If the prerequisites required for enabling the economical mode are met, and you have enabled this mode in the ECS console, the default value is `StopCharging`.
+For more information, see "Enable the economical mode" in [Economical mode](https://www.alibabacloud.com/help/en/elastic-compute-service/latest/economical-mode).
+Otherwise, the default value is `KeepCharging`. **Note:** `Not-applicable`: Economical mode is not applicable to the instance.`
+    * `KeepCharging` : standard mode.
+Billing of the instance continues after the instance is stopped, and resources are retained for the instance.
+    * `StopCharging` : economical mode.
+Billing of some resources of the instance stops after the instance is stopped.
+When the instance is stopped, its resources such as vCPUs, memory, and public IP address are released.
+You may be unable to restart the instance if some types of resources are out of stock in the current region.

 -> **NOTE:** System disk category `cloud` has been outdated and it only can be used none I/O Optimized ECS instances.
 Recommend `cloud_efficiency` and `cloud_ssd` disk.